It is important to understand the volume of metrics that you are ingesting into Sumo Logic.

 See the AWS documentation for details on the metrics for different namespaces.

 Streaming metric sources are custom, as are the number of collected metrics.
 Customers can specify the reporting interval external to the Sumo Logic configuration.
 The reporting interval determines when the source sends data to Sumo Logic (which does not poll for the data).
 Be aware of this when you’re setting up the source.

 Data volume limits for metric sources

 In some cases, Sumo Logic disables a metrics source to limit the number of ingested time series.
-This is referred to as blacklisting.
-Sumo blacklists a metric source that has received too many unique time series.
-For more information, see Blacklisted Metric Sources.
+Sumo disables a metric source that has received too many unique time series.
+For more information, see Disabled Metric Sources.